L&YR Class 31

+Superheaters

+All of the locomotives were superheated.
+Three main types of superheater were used: the Horwich "twin plug" type, fitted to twenty locomotives of the 1546 class and eight of the 91 Class; the Robinson type, fitted to ten of the 1546 class; and the Horwich "top and bottom header" type, fitted to the remaining 117 locomotives.

 Transfer to LMS

 The locomotives passed to the London, Midland and Scottish Railway (LMS) in 1923.
 The LMS numbered them 12840-12994 and gave them the power classification 7F.

 Transfer to BR

 In 1948, British Railways (BR) inherited 17 locomotives and numbered them in the range 52841–52971.

 Withdrawal

 No examples of this class were preserved.